|

 your geometry, calculating the results, interpreting the results,

+and making necessary adjustments.
 The first 2 steps, measuring

 slopes of components, and calculating operating angles are the same,